SherineAwad/SomaticMutations/README.md

 Snakemake Workflow for somatic mutation calling
 ==========================================================================

-This is an Somatic mutation calling snakemake pipeline written by Sherine Awad.
-The pipeline so far uses GATK4/Mutect2.
-More tools in the way.
-The pipeline is under progressive updates and will update this message accordingly.
+The is GATK4/Mutect2 pipeline for Somatic Muatation.

 #### Edit config file

 The config file has several sections.
-You will need to edit the general section and add your tumor/normal paired samples in inputs/samples.tsv.
+You will need to edit the general section and add your tumor/normal paired samples in samples.tsv.
+You can change samples.tsv in the config file.
+AS Well as edit the config files for many other parameters.

 #### Run Snakemake pipeline

 Once you edit the config file to match your needs, then: